-Contact Us for a Free Consultation (720) 441-3328
+Contact Us For A Free Consultation

-How to file a Mechanic's Lien in Colorado
+How To File A Mechanic's Lien In Colorado

 Mechanics' liens are an important tool for contractors, subcontractors, and suppliers when it comes to enforcing their rights to payment for work provided on a construction project.
 Colorado has specific laws that govern the filing and enforcement of mechanics' liens, and it is important to understand these laws before attempting to file a lien.